QMeqGR/dgeom-maxima/README.txt

  -- Function: dg_derivs ( )
      This function takes no arguments, but the input and output coordinates and the transformation functions must be defined beforehand for this function to work.
-See the function *note dg_cords::.
+See the function dg_cords.
      The function ‘dg_derivs’ computes the partial derivative functions of the output coordinates in terms of the input coordinates using the transformation functions.
-For example, for input coordinates ‘[x,y,z]’, and output coordinates ‘[r,phi,z]’, and using the predefined cylindrical coordinate transformation ‘xyz_to_cyl’, one obtains the partial derivatives with respect to <(x,y,z)> in terms of the partial derivatives with respect to the variables <(r,phi,z)>.
+For example, for input coordinates ‘[x,y,z]’, and output coordinates ‘[r,phi,z]’, and using the predefined cylindrical coordinate transformation ‘xyz_to_cyl’, one
+     obtains the partial derivatives with respect to <(x,y,z)> in terms of the partial derivatives with respect to the variables
+     <(r,phi,z)>.

      The resulting partial derivative functions are named according to the input variable names, in the following notation.
 The partial